 Set goals

 Make sure you have a clear idea of what you hope to achieve with your paper trading experience.
 Are you a complete newbie looking to grasp the basics?
-Do you want to understand the different order types available and learn how to place buy and sell trades?
+Do you want to understand the different order types that are available and learn how to place buy and sell trades?
 Or do you have a specific investment strategy you want to put to the test?
 Go in with a clear goal in mind and focus on making it happen.

 Familiarize yourself with the platform

 Use your paper trading experience as a chance to understand how the broker’s trading platform works.
-Learn what you need to do to place a specific order type, and how to perform regular tasks like monitoring the market and tracking your portfolio.
+Learn what you need to do to place a specific order type and how to perform regular tasks like monitoring the market and tracking your portfolio.
 Time spent familiarizing yourself with the ins and outs of the platform now will ensure a smoother and more efficient trading experience in the future.

 Take advantage of educational resources

 From how-to videos and articles to webinars and courses, many brokers offer a range of educational resources for new investors.
-Make the most of the available educational tools to boost your trading knowledge.
+Make the most of available educational tools to boost your trading knowledge.

 Track and review your performance